BasheerRajeh/config-prettier-js/README.md

 This configuration file extends the rules defined in Config-Prettier and allows you to override them if necessary.

 ## Plugins
 Config-Prettier depends on several Prettier plugins to enhance its functionality.
-Make sure to install these plugins to take full advantage of the configuration:
+You do not need to install these plugins separately; they are included with Config-Prettier by default.:

 - [prettier-plugin-prisma](https://www.npmjs.com/package/prettier-plugin-prisma)
 - [prettier-plugin-sort-json](https://www.npmjs.com/package/prettier-plugin-sort-json)
 - [prettier-plugin-tailwindcss](https://www.npmjs.com/package/prettier-plugin-tailwindcss)
 - [prettier-plugin-package-perfection](https://www.npmjs.com/package/prettier-plugin-package-perfection)

-You do not need to install these plugins separately; they are included with Config-Prettier by default.

 With Config-Prettier and its bundled plugins in place, your project's code formatting will adhere to best practices and remain consistent throughout development.
 Happy coding!